FernandoChu/HoTT-Book-Agda/src/Chapter6/Book.lagda.md

               q )
           (quot-isSurjec A R y))
       (quot-isSurjec A R x)
-   where
-    arst : ∥ fib (quot A R) x ∥
-    arst = quot-isSurjec A R x
   isEmbeddingf : isEmbedding f
   isEmbeddingf =
     sets-isInjective→isEmbedding (∕-isSet A R) (∕∕-isSet A R) f isInjecf